-Jersey Mike’s systemwide annual sales are an estimated $1.34 billion.
+Jersey Mike’s systemwide annual sales are an estimated $2.678 billion.
 Sales volume has been steadily increasing over the years and the franchise was dubbed the fastest-growing sandwich chain in the United States a couple of years back.
-Jersey Mike’s experienced a 16% growth between 2010 and 2017.
+Jersey Mike’s experienced a 21.7% growth from the previous year.
 This is a concept that’s been appealing to new investors and experienced franchise owners alike.
-Especially since it is a smaller company with less than 1,000 store locations and room for expansion.

 Average Annual Sales per Unit

 The average annual sales per unit is roughly $1,113,000.
 Jersey Mike’s is experiencing widespread expansion and are doing it by staying competitive and providing high levels of training to new franchise owners.